CardDAV: History

 CardDAV was proposed as an open standard for contact management in August 2011.
 It became known as a synchronization protocol in iOS 7, among other things, and is now also supported by Gmail, where it replaces the no longer supported (by Google) ActiveSync standard.

 In October 2013, the standard received an update that made it possible to capture higher-resolution contact images and achieve lower data consumption.

 Specification

 The specification has been proposed as a standard by IETF as the RFC 6352 in August 2011 by C. Daboo from Apple Inc.

-Implementations

-Server-side

-The following products implement the server-side portion of the CardDAV protocol: